chazzka/clanekforest/clanek.md

 This approach is well known to successfully isolate outliers by using recursive partitioning (forming a tree-like structure) to decide whether the analyzed particle is an anomaly or not.
 The less partitions required to isolate the more probable it is for a particle to be an anomaly.

-### todo: tady bychom asi meli vysvětlit ten algoritmus jako takovy, nasledovat budou ruzne pokusy s hyperparametry a až podtím popíšeme že vlastně budeme muset použít IF jako novelty a vysvětlíme dále proč to je možné
+### todo: tady bychom asi meli vysvětlit ten algoritmus jako takovy, šupneme obrázek jak se to splituje, nasledovat budou ruzne pokusy s hyperparametry a až podtím popíšeme že vlastně budeme muset použít IF jako novelty a vysvětlíme dále proč to je možné

 - [ ] TODO: Honza tu vysvětlí jak funguje isolation forest, popíše všechny parametry a co dělají